Prof. Dr. Thomas Eich

 My second research field encompasses contemporary debates about medical ethics among Sunni-Muslim scholars.
 Here I am particularly interested in discussions relating to the beginning of human life, such as reproductive medicine or pre-natal screening.
 The analysis addressed a time period from the 1980s until the present.
 This work tackled several questions: How are certain technical developments discussed in contemporary Islamic law?
 What are the concrete societal dimensions of the respective technological change and how do these affect the debates of the legal scholars?
 This approach enables us to see debates about medical ethics as a window into contemporary societal change in Middle East countries.

 I deepened my research interest in contemporary Islamic bioethics and historical perspectives by establishing an international research team “Contemporary Bioethics and the History of the Unborn in Islam”, which ran from 2015 until 2021 and was financed through a Consolidator Grant of the European Research Council.
-A summary of the results in the video format can be found here.

 Academic CV